Arni, Bern

-Arni is a municipality in the Bern-Mittelland administrative district in the canton of Bern in Switzerland.
+Arni (High Alemannic: Aarni) is a municipality in the Bern-Mittelland administrative district in the canton of Bern in Switzerland.

 History

 Arni is first mentioned in 1185 as Arne.
 The village was probably acquired by Bern in 1399 and placed in the Signau Herrschaft.
 The Herrschaft was abolished in 1529 and the village became a Bernese bailiwick.
 Following the 1798 French invasion, Arni became part of the Helvetic Republic district of Höchstetten.
 When the Helvetic Republic collapsed in 1803, with the Act of Mediation Arni was assigned to the Konolfingen district.
 Today the village is still mostly agricultural, with nearly half of all jobs in farming.